-Health, Safety, Environment and Corporate Social Responsibility Committee
+Sustainable Development Committee (formerly called the Health, Safety, Environment and Corporate Social Responsibility Committee)

-In addition to the Audit Committee, the CG&N Committee and the Compensation Committee, the Board also has a Health, Safety, Environment and Corporate Social Responsibility committee (the "HSE/CSR Committee").
-The HSE/CSR Committee is currently comprised of David Christie (Chair), Murray John, Amy Satov and Robert Wares.
+In addition to the Audit Committee, the CG&N Committee and the Compensation Committee, the Board also has a Sustainable Development Committee.
+As of June 29, 2018, the Sustainable Development Committee is comprised of Jose Vizquerra (Chair), Keith McKay, and John Burzynski.